jzillmann/pdf-to-markdown/examples/Made-with-cc.md

 start, you are often restricting access to your work before there is even any demand for it.
 In
 ```
 many cases, requiring payment for your work
 is part of the traditional copyright system.
 Even a tiny cost has a big effect on demand.
-It’s called the _penny gap_ —the large difference
+It’s called the _penny gap_—the large difference
 in demand between something that is avail-
 able at the price of one cent versus the price of
-zero.^11 That doesn’t mean it is wrong to charge
+zero.[^11] That doesn’t mean it is wrong to charge
 money for your content.
 It simply means you
 need to recognize the effect that doing so will
 have on demand.
 The same principle applies